ozank/ozank.github.io/star.md

 # Free Projects

 The links below are the fascinating garage projects(not all related to Electrical Engineering) that I have collected over years, but unfortunately couldn't find any time to realize them.
-If you feel PASSIONATE about any of these projects, come and talk to me and I can assign it as a star project.
+If you feel PASSIONATE about any of these projects, come and talk to me and I might assign it as a star project.

 - [Variable frequency drive for AC induction motor](http://blog.hardcore.lt/mic/archives/011040.html)